AnyChart/docs.anychart.com/Gantt_Chart/Live_Edit_UI_and_API.md

 </td>
 </tr>
 <tr>
-<td>Progress resizing</td>
+<td>Changing the duration of progress </td>
-<td>Hover the border between the progress part and the rest of the actual time bar and press the button when the pointer is of progress resizing type.
+<td>Hover the bar, look for the slider and press the button.
 Drag it and drop where needed.
 At this moment the Gantt tree dispatches the "update" event.
 Read more about events below.</td>
-<td>Lengthens or shortens the progress part of the bar.</td>
+<td>Lengthens or shortens the progress part of the task.</td>
 <td>

 <img src ="http://static.anychart.com/images/progress_slider.png" alt="Progress slider" />
 <br>
-Progress slider shows the progress of an action
+Progress slider
 <br>

 </td>